Fascinating New Forest fungi

 The mycelium break down organic matter in the environment, providing food for the fungi and contributing to the recycling of nutrients in woodland ecosystems.

 Fungi also make up part of the beautiful and fascinating New Forest environment that millions of people come to see every year.
-You can experience these incredible fungi landscapes for yourself, on some of our downloadable trails.
+You can experience these incredible fungi landscapes for yourself on one of our downloadable walking trails.